Mountains fall before this grief,

 For the Russian-American poet, it is hard to imagine the poetical and political as neatly separable.
-If robust politics is vital for growth in society, then robust poetry is not blind to the political dimensions of society.
-The ties between poetry and politics persevered in the visions of poets like Akhmatova, Mandelstam, Mayakovsky, Isaiah, Dante, Neruda, Baraka, Melville, Rich, Ginsberg, Sinclair.
+If robust politics is vital for growth in society, then robust poetry understands the political dimensions of society.
+In some form, political realities emerged prominently in the work of Akhmatova, Mandelstam, Mayakovsky, Isaiah, Dante, Neruda, Baraka, Melville, Rich, Ginsberg, Sinclair.
+Most of these poets did not see themselves as political poets.
 As Neruda said, "… I am simply a writer.
 A free writer who loves freedom.
 I love the people.
 I belong to the people because I am one of them.”
-This sensibility found expression in lines like "Stone of the sun, pure among territories, / Spain veined with bloods and metals, blue and victorious, / proletariat of petals and bullets, / alone alive, somnolent, resounding."
+This politically-literate sensibility found expression in lines like "Stone of the sun, pure among territories, / Spain veined with bloods and metals, blue and victorious, / proletariat of petals and bullets, / alone alive, somnolent, resounding."

 For these poets, poetry was not a political megaphone, but an aesthetic vision of truth, exposing, among other things, how the political operates.
-Akhmatova's poetry may have paradoxically been condemned as "apolitical" by Soviets for not formally supporting Soviet slogans, but landmark poems like "Requiem" unquestionably bore witness to the concrete terror of political persecution.
-They are some of the greatest achievements in poetry of witness.
+This does not mean it did not posses their sense of the political struggle and that evil is not made to appear ugly.
+For example, Akhmatova's poetry may have paradoxically been condemned as "apolitical" by Soviets for not formally supporting Soviet slogans, but landmark poems like "Requiem" unquestionably bore witness to the concrete terror of political persecution.
+They are some of the greatest achievements in poetry bearing witness to brutality.
 In fact, as Mandelstam's execution shows, it seems she avoided publishing the poem until 1953 for strategic reasons of safety.
 In the Euroasian continent, too often publish can mean perish.

-For the sake of clarity, I will define politics as the following: the relationships between people and systems of power (whether governmental or more unofficial cultural power).
+Before we move forward, I must offer a definition of what I mean by the political: the relationships between people and systems of power (whether governmental or more unofficial cultural power).
 This also means the abuse of power recognized by its systemic domination of a group or individual: authoritarianism, censorship, fascism, patriarchy, nationalism, classism, heterosexism, and racism.
 Poetry of witness testifies to an experience of political scope: the use or abuse of this power; it presents a vision expansive enough to show how something really works.
-It is close to Bob Dylan's response to TIME magazine about truth:

-But the range of styles and perspectives is vast.
-The personal and political are complicated.
-For many years, I struggled to describe my approach to the political in poetry, but Pound and Keats helped me.
-It related to values, to a sense for right and wrong in the world.
+Throughout my undergraduate studies, I struggled to describe my approach to the political in poetry.
+The range of styles and perspectives is vast.
+It was Pound and Keats who came to the rescue.
+Their insight related to poetry and values, to a sense for right and wrong in the world.
 Pound's essays on an artist's responsibility to make "evil" appear "ugly" and "good" appear "beautiful" saved me in a very controversial way.
 It is still hard to understand how such a bright insight into the ethics of poetry was produced by a poet who once identified with Mussolini's fascism.
 Keats, on the other hand, helped me see musicality and imagination are not separable from truth and reality: truth is beauty, beauty is truth.
 One of the greatest expressions of this was in Oscar Wilde's Preface to The Picture of Dorian Grey: